jericson/jericson.github.io/_posts/2015-04-08-customer-support-4.markdown

 inevitable that some lost souls will mistake you for the official product support system of some other company.
 So we get hundreds of support tickets each month that have nothing to do with our sites.
-It doesn't help when we actually tried (and failed) to be a support channel for
+It doesn't help when we actually tried (and failed) to be the official support channel for
 [Facebook developers](http://blog.stackoverflow.com/2011/08/facebook-stackoverflow/).

-To give you a taste of the tickets we get, consider:
+To give you a taste of the tickets we get, here's one I dug out of the
+archive:

 > Hello, I have been using my password for over 15 years and I am 61
 > years old and that is my password that I can easily remember